ml6team/aws-promote-code/README.md

 ```
 [Details on AWS credential-file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

-## 2.1 Update Account-ID and repository references
+## 1.2 Update Account-ID and repository references
 Besides the `config` file there are a couple of other files, where we manually have to update our Account-ID's.
-All six files bellow need to be updated:
+All Account-ID's in the six files bellow need to be updated:
 ```bash
 .
 ├── .github